philipmortimer/Game-of-Life/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After these commands you may wish to (in a new terminal) run a command like "go run ." or "go test -v -run=TestGol/-1$".

-The "parallel" directory contains the parallelised solution.
-Similarly, the "distributed" directory contains the distributed solution.
-The (report)[report.pdf] detailing our solution is called "report.pdf".
-We also produced a bunch of alternative solutions which used different techniques and were submitted for certain coursework extensions.
+The [parallel](parallel) directory contains the parallelised solution.
+Similarly, the [distributed](distributed) directory contains the distributed solution.
+We produced a short report discussing our solution: [report](report.pdf).
+We also produced a bunch of [alternative versions](Alternative Versions) which used different techniques and were submitted for certain coursework extensions.
+The [coursework brief](coursework-brief/README.md) outlines the project specification.